-- Stock-based compensation;
+- · Stock-based compensation;

-- · Revenue recognition and deferred revenue;
+- Revenue recognition and deferred revenue;

 - · Allowance for doubtful accounts;

 - · Long-lived assets;

 - Inventory accounting;

 - · Deferred tax assets; and

 - · Goodwill.

 Stock-based compensation.
-On April 1, 2006, the first day of our fiscal 2007, we adopted SFAS No. 123(R), "Share-Based Payment," which requires us to account for stock-based payment transactions using a fair value-based method and recognize the related expense in the results of operations.
+On April 1, 2006, the first day of our fiscal 2007, we adopted Statement of Financial Accounting Standards (SFAS) No. 123(R), "Share-Based Payment," which requires us to account for stock-based payment transactions using a fair value-based method and recognize the related expense in the results of operations.
 We applied the provisions of Staff Accounting Bulletin No. 107 in our adoption of SFAS No. 123(R).
-Prior to our adoption of SFAS No. 123(R), we accounted for stock-based payments to employees using the APB No. 25, "Accounting for Stock Issued to Employees," intrinsic value method and, therefore, we generally recognized compensation expense for restricted stock awards and did not recognize compensation cost for employee stock options.
+Prior to our adoption of SFAS No. 123(R), we accounted for stock-based payments to employees using the Accounting Principles Board (APB) Opinion No. 25, "Accounting for Stock Issued to Employees," intrinsic value method and, therefore, we recognized compensation expense for restricted stock awards and did not recognize compensation cost for employee stock options where the exercise price of the stock option was equal to the market value of the underlying common stock on the date of grant.
 SFAS No. 123(R) allows companies to choose one of two transition methods: the modified prospective method or the modified retrospective transition method.
 Effective April 1, 2006, we elected the modified prospective method of transition and accordingly have not restated the results of prior periods.
 Stock-based compensation expense includes expense for the unvested awards outstanding at March 31, 2006 and all awards granted subsequent to March 31, 2006.

 Under the fair value recognition provisions of SFAS No. 123(R), stock-based compensation is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 The fair value of restricted stock awards is determined by reference to the fair market value of our common stock on the date of grant.
 Consistent with the valuation method we used for disclosure-only purposes under the provisions of SFAS No. 123, we use the Black-Scholes model to value service condition and performance condition awards under SFAS No. 123(R).
-For awards with service conditions and graded-vesting features, we recognize compensation cost on a straight-line basis over the requisite service period.
+For awards with service conditions, we recognize compensation cost on a straight-line basis over the requisite service/vesting period.
+For awards with service and performance conditions and graded-vesting features (a certain percentage of stock awards vest each period), we recognize compensation costs on an accelerated, graded-vesting basis over the requisite service/vesting period.
+We use the lattice model to value market condition awards.
+For awards with market conditions with a single cliff vest feature, we recognize compensation costs on a straight-line basis over the requisite service period.